-Patricia Hughes was named the University of Montevallo Assistant Athletic Director for External Relations on Nov.
-19, 2012.
+Patricia Hughes is entering her third year as the University of Montevallo Assistant Athletic Director for External Relations.

 As Assistant Athletic Director for External Relations, Hughes manages and coordinates the external relations for the athletic department, including community engagement, game environment, sponsorships, fund raising, tickets and special events.